 - Must be at least 18

 - Orientation or Training

-- three to four hours once a week
+- approximately two hours once or twice a week